-Coronavirus (COVID-19 virus) Risk
+COVID-19 Pandemic Risk

-The Company is monitoring the outbreak of the COVID-19 virus.
-While the potential impact of the outbreak remains unknown, the spread of the COVID-19 virus could directly or indirectly disrupt the Company's operations and those of its suppliers and customers, which in turn could adversely impact the business, financial position, results of operations and cash flows of the Company.
+The extent to which the COVID-19 pandemic impacts the Company's business going forward remains uncertain as it depends on numerous evolving factors that cannot be reliably predicted.
+The duration and scope of the COVID-19 pandemic and the varying actions taken by government authorities and other businesses to reduce the spread could directly or indirectly disrupt the Company's operations and those of its suppliers and customers, which in turn could adversely impact the business, financial position, results of operations and cash flows of the Company.